-The engineers at Arup then developed a custom embedded into Microsoft Excel, which automatically ran subsequent iterations, each time applying the redistributed loads to the original geometry and performing a form-finding routine.
+A custom subroutine was written and embedded into Microsoft Excel to automatically run subsequent iterations, each time applying the redistributed loads to the original geometry and performing a formfinding routine.
 The routine terminated once convergence indicators were met, following the 113th iteration.
 The resulting prestress distribution pattern exhibited maximum average values of 906 pounds at the top and bottom rows and minimum average values of 886 pounds at mid height.